 This one-day interdisciplinary workshop aims to get a better understanding of other animals’ perspectives on humans and the implications of these perspectives for developing better relations.
 We invite presentations on the following and other questions:

 This workshop will take place online.
 Invited speakers will be asked to present a 20-minute paper.
-To participate, please send a 100-300 word abstract to email@example.com before July 1st.
-Participants will be notified before August 1st.
-Organisation: Eva Meijer (University of Amsterdam) and Leonie Cornips (NL-Lab KNAW).
-Confirmed participants: Sue Donaldson (Queen’s University, Kingston), Con Slobodchikoff (Northern Arizona University).
+To register, please send a message to email@example.com.
+Organisation: Eva Meijer (University of Amsterdam) .
+Confirmed participants: Irene Pepperberg (Brandeis University and Harvard University), Con Slobodchikoff (Northern Arizona University).

 This event is hosted by ASCA, University of Amsterdam, The Netherlands.

 Speaking about the humans: Animal perspectives on the multispecies world

 Time zone: Central European Time

 Keynote address: Con Slobodchikoff: Decoding the Language of Prairie Dogs

 10-12 Session 1: Animal Politics and Multispecies Communities

 We Can (Refuse) Consent, If You Just Listen! - Serrin Rutledge-Prior and Rebecca Hendershott